bennytemmerman/toha/content/posts/Linux/Logrotate/logrotatePost.md

     parent: cat-linux
     weight: 300
 ---
-# Mastering Logrotate: The Unsung Hero of Log Management
+# Mastering Logrotate: The unsung hero of log management

 In the trenches of system administration, there's one silent guardian that keeps your disk space from imploding under a mountain of logs: **Logrotate**.
 Whether you're wrangling logs on a sprawling Kubernetes cluster or just babysitting a single Linux box, Logrotate ensures your logs don’t spiral out of control.